 Leslie Uggams is a Tony and Emmy Award-winning actress and singer whose career has brought her from Harlem (Uptown) to Broadway (Downtown), the big screen (Skyjacked) to television (The Leslie Uggams Show).
 Perhaps best known for her stirring portrayal of Kizzy in the landmark TV mini-series Alex Haley’s Roots (Critics Choice Award, Emmy and Golden Globe nominations), Leslie has performed to critical and popular acclaim ever since her first professional appearances at the age of nine at the famed Apollo Theater in New York City.
 There she opened for such musical legends as Louis Armstrong, Ella Fitzgerald and Dinah Washington.
 Now, after six decades on stage and screen, Leslie is a legend in her own right.
 She is now on the Board of Directors of the Apollo Theater, and she was recently honored with the American Artist Award in a gala ceremony held at Arena Stage in Washington, DC.

-Regionally Leslie has starred in A Little Night Music at Michigan Opera Theatre, The Rink at the Cape Playhouse, Hello, Dolly! and Into the Woods at Houston’s Theater Under the Stars, Master Class at TheaterFest in New Jersey, and Call Me Madam and Blue at Paper Mill Playhouse, NJ.
-Most recently Leslie made theater history by becoming the first African-American actress to portray the iconic character of Mama Rose in Connecticut Repertory Theatre’s acclaimed production of Gypsy.
+Regionally Leslie has starred in A Little Night Music at Michigan Opera Theatre, The Rink at the Cape Playhouse, Hello, Dolly! and Into the Woods at Houston’s Theater Under the Stars, Master Class at TheaterFest in New Jersey, and Call Me Madam and Blue at Paper Mill Playhouse, NJ, and Mame at The Wick.
+Leslie also made theater history recently by becoming the first African-American actress to portray the iconic character of Mama Rose in Connecticut Repertory Theatre’s acclaimed production of Gypsy.

 Throughout her storied career Leslie has been making history.
 She first captivated audiences at the age of six portraying the niece of Ethel Waters on the national network television series Beulah.
 At the age of nine, she performed 28 shows per week on stage at the world-famous Apollo Theater in Harlem.
 Soon she was making special guest appearances on Your Show of Shows, The Milton Berle Show and The Arthur Godfrey Show.
 At 15, now enrolled in the New York Professional Children’s School, she appeared on the CBS-TV quiz show Name That Tune and famously won $12,500 toward her college education.
 She also memorably sang “He’s Got the Whole World in His Hands.”